 2. Test connectivity

 Several ports must be configured correctly for web restore to operate.

-You can use the command line utility telnet to confirm that each entity (authority server, storage server, client browser) can connect to each other as required.
+You can use the command line to confirm that each entity (authority server, storage server, client browser) can connect to each other as required.

 Test the connection from the client system by pointing a web browser directly at the server's website, host and port address.
 A successful browser connection displays a sign-in screen.

 Code42 environments with a dedicated on-premises storage server only.

 Attempting to connect directly to the storage server can help determine if there is a problem with the SSL certificate on the storage server.
 To connect to the storage server:

 - Select Devices > Active (version 6.5 and later).
 Before version 6.5, select Devices.